duckdb/pg_duckdb/docs/transactions.md

 # Transactions in pg_duckdb

 Multi-statement transactions are supported in pg_duckdb.
-There is one important restriction on this though, which is is currently necessary to ensure the expected ACID guarantees: You cannot write to both a Postgres table and a DuckDB table in the same transaction.
+There is one important restriction on this though, which is currently necessary to ensure the expected ACID guarantees: You cannot write to both a Postgres table and a DuckDB table in the same transaction.

 Similarly you are allowed to do DDL (like `CREATE`/`DROP TABLE`) on DuckDB tables inside a transaction, but it's not allowed to combine such statements with DDL involving Postgres objects.